Cerebral cortex: Cortical areas

 The whole of the cerebral cortex was divided into 52 different areas in an early presentation by Korbinian Brodmann.
-These areas known as Brodmann areas, are based on their cytoarchitecture but also relate to various functions.
-An example is Brodmann area 17 which is the primary visual cortex.
+These areas, known as Brodmann areas, are based on their cytoarchitecture but also relate to various functions.
+An example is Brodmann area 17, which is the primary visual cortex.

 In more general terms the cortex is typically described as comprising three parts: sensory, motor, and association areas.
+Sensory and motor areas are defined as primary regions, while association areas work with primary regions but go beyond them.

 Sensory areas

 The sensory areas are the cortical areas that receive and process information from the senses.
 Parts of the cortex that receive sensory inputs from the thalamus are called primary sensory areas.
 The senses of vision, hearing, and touch are served by the primary visual cortex, primary auditory cortex and primary somatosensory cortex respectively.
 In general, the two hemispheres receive information from the opposite (contralateral) side of the body.
 For example, the right primary somatosensory cortex receives information from the left limbs, and the right visual cortex receives information from the left visual field.

 The organization of sensory maps in the cortex reflects that of the corresponding sensing organ, in what is known as a topographic map.
 Neighboring points in the primary visual cortex, for example, correspond to neighboring points in the retina.
 This topographic map is called a retinotopic map.
 In the same way, there exists a tonotopic map in the primary auditory cortex and a somatotopic map in the primary sensory cortex.
 This last topographic map of the body onto the posterior central gyrus has been illustrated as a deformed human representation, the somatosensory homunculus, where the size of different body parts reflects the relative density of their innervation.
 Areas with much sensory innervation, such as the fingertips and the lips, require more cortical area to process finer sensation.